Move around the map and click on any state to get a full factsheet.

-French firms have created 678,600 jobs in the U.S., making them the 3rd largest foreign employers in the U.S. It was the fastest growing source of job in the U.S. 194,000 of those jobs are in the manufacturing sector.
-U.S. firms employ 478,000 people in France.
+French firms have created 678,600 jobs in the U.S., making them the 3rd largest foreign employers in the U.S. It was the fastest growing source of job in the U.S. in 2017.
+194,000 of those jobs are in the manufacturing sector.
+U.S. firms employ 481,000 people in France.

-French affiliated firms invest $ 5 billion in R&D annually, 10% of the U.S. foreign R&D. France is the U.S. #1 source of R&D in electronics and IT, while the U.S. is France’s #1 source of foreign R&D.
+French affiliated firms invest $ 5 billion in R&D annually.
+France is the U.S. #1 source of R&D in electronics and IT, while the U.S. is France’s #1 source of foreign R&D overall.

 The information provided on this page is non-exhaustive and based on publically available data, mainly from the U.S. Census Bureau and the U.S. Bureau for Economic Analysis, as well as publically available corporate data.
 Sources and methodological details are available at the end of the full report.